bneidlinger/RobotWars/RobotWars_app_code.md

     background-color: #2a2a2a !important; /* Slightly different background when read-only */ }

-/* Constrain API Help Height MORE */
+/* Constrain API Help Height MORE - Original values */ .api-help {
-.api-help {
     /* Apply console-panel base styles */
     background-color: #333;